• Skip to primary navigation

 Recipe Card

-Sautéed shrimp served on a white plate with a napkin.
+Sautéed shrimp are served on a white plate with a napkin.

-Coated in olive oil and lots of spices, these flavorful sautéed shrimp are ready in less than 20 minutes.
+Coated in olive oil and lots of delicious spices, these sautéed shrimp are incredibly flavorful and ready in under 20 minutes.

 Prep Time10 minutes mins